codeinthehole/codeinthehole.hugo/content/guides/resolving-conflicts-during-a-git-rebase.md

 -->

-Occassionally, you might know that the changes from one branch should be accepted.
+Occasionally, you might know that the changes from one branch should be accepted.
 This can be done using `git checkout` with a merge "strategy-option".
 Beware that, when rebasing, the terminology is counter-intuitive.